sazzy4o/yfinance/docs/docs/testcase_report_invalidtickers.md

 with self.assertRaises(KeyError):
     invalid.earnings`

-Test Features:
+Test Features: System's ability to properly handle invalid inputs

 Input Specifications: N/A, all tests run automatically

 Procedural Steps:<br>
 1. Go to test directory `cd test`
-2. run command `python3 test_earnings.py`
+2. run command `python3 test_tickers.py`
 The test case is run with the unittest module.
 This test case is set up under the “TestDataValues” class, and the tests themselves are all run using the python code: `unittest.main()`, which is run when the file “test_earnings.py” is run.

 Expected Results of Case:<br>